yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Tasks to complete

--   Spike the CPU of the Cloud Shop application by clicking the CPU spike button on the web apps home page.
+-   Spike the CPU of the Cloud Shop application by clicking the CPU spike button on the web apps home page

 #### Exit criteria

--   After 15-20 minutes new instances should spin up automatically from the auto scale rules.
+-   After 15-20 minutes, new instances should spin up automatically from the auto scale rules

 ### Task 2: Validate SQL Always On